cosmonautinspace/messier42/README.md

 ### 3) Images
 This folder contains the activation and knowledge base docker images for the AI application.
 The images are in their respectively named subfolders

+1. activationBase_messier42: This contains the dockerfile and the files loaded to said docker file for building the activation base image availalbe at haaniansari/activationbase_messer42
+2. codeBase_messier42: same as above and available at haaniansari/codebase_messier42
+3. knowledgeBase_messier42: same as above and availalbe at haaniansari/knowledgebase_messier42
+4. learningBase_messier42: same as above and availalbe at haaniansari/learningbase_messier42